NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 - Adjust the lookup-tables (LUTs) of both images to be the same
 - Add the LUT calibration to both images

+#### Adjusting the LUT for high dynamic range images

 ### Formative Assessments

 What helps to scientifically convey image intensity information (multiple answers)?

-1. Use a grayscale LUT whenever possible
+1. Use a grayscale LUT whenever possible.
-2. Color the images in the color of the fluorophore
+2. Color the images in the color of the fluorophore.
-3. Add a LUT calibration bar
+3. Add a LUT calibration bar.
-4. Use the same LUT for all images
+4. Use the same LUT for all images.
-5. Adjust the LUT to the full bit-depth of the images
+5. Always adjust the LUT to the image's full bit-depth.
 6. Never change the LUT of images!
 Always keep it as in the raw data.